Programming & Events – UW Graduate School Skip to content

 Prospective Student Days

-Prospective Student Days and Virtual Visit Days are two-day welcome events for admitted, prospective Black, Latinx, Native American and Pacific Islander graduate students.
+Prospective Student Days (PSDs) are two-day welcome events for admitted, prospective graduate students impacted by racism and its intersections.
 These events feature current students and GSEE staff panels.
 There are opportunities to gather with other prospective, admitted graduate students across disciplines.

 Spring Soirée

-The GSEE Spring Soirée is a chance to relax and celebrate the end of the academic year with other historically underrepresented graduate students from across campuses and disciplines.
+The GSEE Spring Soirée is a chance to relax and celebrate the end of the academic year with other graduate students impacted by racism and its intersections* from across campuses and disciplines.

 Staying Connected

-Hosted by our Graduate Student Advisory Board (GSAB), Staying Connected are monthly social mixers meant for historically underrepresented graduate students to gather in community while supporting local businesses.
-If you are interested in meeting new folks, come hangout at this happy hour.
+Hosted by our Graduate Student Advisory Board (GSAB), Staying Connected are monthly social mixers meant for graduate students impacted by racism and its intersections to gather in community while supporting local businesses.
+If you are interested in meeting new folks, come hangout at this community event.
 This is a no-host gathering.
 No speakers or name-tags just a good old fashioned way to mingle!

 Real Talk Tuesdays

-GSEE and the Center for Communication, Difference, and Equity (CCDE) co-host Real Talk Tuesdays, a safe space to engage in real talk about issues that impact historically underrepresented graduate students.
+GSEE and the Center for Communication, Difference, and Equity (CCDE) co-host Real Talk Tuesdays, a safe space to engage in real talk about issues that impact graduate students impacted by racism and its intersections.
 Topics rotate and students are encouraged to bring up issues of concern to them.

 MLK Day of Service

 GSEE invites you to observe and celebrate Martin Luther King, Jr. Day of Service.
-For MLK Day 2024 we will share a few community events that aim to provide us with an opportunity to reflect on and rededicate ourselves to our shared commitment to creating a just and equitable future for all. *Note: These events are not sponsored or hosted by GSEE.
+For MLK Day 2025 we will be sharing a few community events that aim to provide us with an opportunity to reflect on and rededicate ourselves to our shared commitment to creating a just and equitable future for all. *Note: These events are not sponsored or hosted by GSEE.

 Thriving in Graduate School Series (TIGS)

 GSEE partners with Graduate Student Affairs and the UW Counseling Center for the Thriving in Graduate School Series (TIGS).
-This series gives graduate students the opportunity to learn from experienced Black, Latinx, Native American and Pacific Islander alumni.
+This series gives graduate students the opportunity to learn from experienced alumni impacted by racism and its intersections.
 Guest speakers/facilitators will share their wisdom and strategies for surviving and thriving-within and outside of graduate school.
+Stay tuned for more information regarding 2024-25 TIGS.

-While GSEE events and programming are geared toward Black, Latinx, Native American and Pacific Islander graduate students, they are open to all UW graduate students, faculty and staff, especially those interested in supporting and increasing a racially diverse graduate student population.
+While GSEE events and programming are geared towards graduate students impacted by racism and its intersections*, they are open to all UW graduate students, faculty and staff, and those interested in and committed to supporting and increasing a racially diverse graduate student population.